rsvilenov/FluentAssertions.Properties/docs/Assertions.md

 ### Asserting that the exception meets the expected criteria

-* Assert that the exception has the expected message:
+* Asserting that the exception has the expected message:

 ```csharp
         ///...